kyleroche/kyro-nodes/README.md

 ## Add your library to your installed Engine!

-If you haven't already installed your Griptape Nodes engine, follow the installation steps [HERE](https://github.com/griptape-ai/griptape-nodes)
+If you haven't already installed your Griptape Nodes engine, follow the installation steps [HERE](https://github.com/griptape-ai/griptape-nodes).
+After you've completed those and you have your engine up and running:

 1. Copy the path to your `library.json`.
 Right click on the file, and `Copy Path` (Not `Copy Relative Path`)
 ![Copy path of the library.json](./images/get_json_path.png)
 2. Start up the engine!